Azoz-JR/NetflixClone/README.md

 # NetflixClone

-NetflixClone is an application to watch trailers of films and TV shows both old and new.
+NetflixClone is an iOS application to watch trailers of films and TV shows both old and new.